Broccolini: Climate

 Broccolini grows in cool climates and is intolerant of extreme climates.
 It is more sensitive to cold temperatures than broccoli but less sensitive to hot temperatures.

 Growth and distribution

 Broccolini takes 50–60 days to grow after being transplanted.
 It is harvested when the heads are fully developed but are not flowering.
 By cutting off the head, the harvest time is extended as new side shoots of smaller heads will grow.
-Unlike other cruciferous vegetables, which are harvested once per growth cycle, broccolini is harvested 3-5 times in a growth cycle, depending on growing conditions.
-Further unlike broccoli, the stalk is inedible, rather, the side shoots are harvested and consumed.
+Unlike other cruciferous vegetables, which are harvested once per growth cycle, broccolini is harvested 3 to 5 times in a growth cycle, depending on growing conditions.
+Further unlike broccoli, the stalk is inedible; rather, the side shoots are harvested and consumed.